mfinelli/arch-install/rpi/README.md

    [readme](https://github.com/mfinelli/arch-install/blob/master/rpi/roles/fde/README.md)
    for the `fde` role.

-   Make sure to edit which hostnames are enabled in `fde.bash` and `run.bash`.
+   Make sure to edit which hostnames are enabled in `run.bash`.

 7. Open a terminal and run: